 Planning Considerations

-Carter (2006) recommends using a Runoff Curve Number (RCN) of 86 when performing calculations for peak rate attenuation.
 Green roof slopes greater than 15% require a wooden lath grid or other retention system to hold substrate in place until plants form a thick vegetative mat.
 Do not use green roofs where groundwater recharge is a priority, such as in aquifer recharge areas or watersheds experiencing chronic low flows.